longhorn/longhorn/docs/troubleshooting.md

 ### Flexvolume driver

-For Flexvolume driver, you need to check the kubelet logs as the first step.
+For Flexvolume driver, first check where the driver has been installed on the node.
+Check the log of `longhorn-driver-deployer-xxxx` for that information.

+Then check the kubelet logs.
 Flexvolume driver itself doesn't run inside the container.
-It's the kubelet process who is responsible for calling the driver.
+It would run along with the kubelet process.

 If kubelet is running natively on the node, you can use the following command to get the log:
 ```